The Bight Reef (Coral Gardens) Providenciales

 Getting to the Bight Reef

 It’s very easy to find the beach accesses and coral at the Bight Reef.
 There are two adjacent accesses, with parking and pedestrian paths that lead to the beach and close to the reef.
-If you’re staying at hotel or resort in the Bight or western side of Grace Bay, it’s also possible to walk along the beach to the Bight Reef.
+If you’re staying at a hotel or resort in the Bight or on the western side of Grace Bay, it’s also possible to walk along the beach to the Bight Reef.

 Reef etiquette and informational signs can be seen on the beach at the Bight Reef, and red marker buoys can be seen close off the beach, so it’s hard to miss the snorkeling site when on the coast.